mebabo1/menano/README.md

 curl -o update https://raw.githubusercontent.com/mebabo1/menano/File/update && chmod +x update && ./update
 ```

-32-bit games do not recognize 8-core cpu 4-7 set

-Some games are CPU intensive, and even with the correct settings, the game will crash unexpectedly.
-In these cases, switching the game to windowed mode will help.

 run openbox mode

 [How do I run the game?](https://youtu.be/DBPj19-0SX4?si=LxD0XJEPEBy1-CoH)